IdentityServer/IdentityServer3.Samples/source/Certificates/readme.md

-# How to install the test certificates #
+# Test certificates #

-The TestOptionsFactory uses an embedded certificate for token signing and validation.
-So there are no additional steps necessary.
+Here you can find the test certificates that we use in IdentityServer3 samples and core.

-On machines where you want to consume tokens, you only need to install the idsrv3test.cer into the local computer/trusted people store (see step 3).
+**You don't need to install these certificates to run the core host or the samples**

 If you want to load certificates from the certificate store, we provide the idsrv3test public/private key pair for testing (including the root certificate).
 Use the following instructions: